geksiong/gs-garden/projects/music_server.md

 $CMD > /dev/null 2>&1 &
 ```

+  - Use the key names documented here: https://github.com/ralph-irving/tcz-lirc/blob/master/jivekeys.csv (I think they work because LIRC is provided by default).
   - You can also supply a `sbpd_commands.cfg` file to contain aliases for the keys.
 This is not really needed.
   - For more information, checkout sbpd's GitHub repository: https://github.com/coolio107/SqueezeButtonPi-Daemon
 - Make the script executable: `sudo chmod +x /home/tc/sbpd-script.sh`